Po (lateral thinking): Initiating a proposal

 Some of the above ideas may be impractical, not sensible or not business-minded.
 The value of these ideas is that they move thinking from a place where it is entrenched to a place where it can move.

 The above ideas might develop into:

 The point of these examples is that an initial po may seem silly, but a further development may seem very good indeed.
 The intermediate silly idea is a necessary step to find the good idea.
-If silly ideas are not allowed to form, the subsequent good idea will be undiscovered.
-Po allows silly ideas to form so that good ones can follow.

-As an interjection

-Po is also an interjection, considered as an alternative to yes or no. Indicating that you need to know more before answering an expression of an idea or thought.
-Imagine it as a word that means: "I think I know what you mean, but can you say it in another way so I may more fully understand you".
-Its use indicates respect for the other.

-Po is used as a term of self discovery when used in connection with the "color corrected" co-creation wheel of Barbara Marx Hubbard.